branding board

 Sub mark logos fit perfectly in social media designs, on Pinterest, on website or blog footers, etc.

-Favicons are important for every brand with a website, and of course, businesses with an online presence tend to have a website.
+Favicons are essential for every brand with a website, and, of course, businesses with an online presence typically have a website.

-Favicons are the small logos used in identifying a website.
+Favicons are the small logos used to identify a website.
 They are small and can be your brand initials or a symbol and element of your brand.

-Example: If you have a WordPress blog without a Favicon, WordPress automatically displays their Favicon.
+Example: If you have a WordPress blog without a Favicon, WordPress automatically displays its Favicon.

 And if someone is browsing the web with other pages open on their computer, they cannot identify which is your site.
 A favicon for WordPress blogs is usually 500×500 in size.

-Another important element to include in your brand board is your brand colour palettes and the colour codes; it could be hex, CMYK or RGB codes.
+Another important element to include in your brand board is your brand’s colour palettes and colour codes; these can be represented by hex, CMYK, or RGB codes.

 You must add your colour codes to your brand board, so anyone can pick up your brand board and still create designs with your exact brand colours.